Guide to Automobile Service Contracts, Extended Warranties and Other Repair Agreements

 - Insufficient, improper or contaminated coolants, lubricants or other fluids

 - Towing excessive weight

-- Damage of a non-covered part caused by the failure of a covered part
+- Damage to a non-covered part caused by the failure of a covered part

-- Damage to a covered part caused by a non-covered part
+- Damage to a covered part caused by failure of a non-covered part

 - Negligence or abuse